zjsyj/awesomecompiler/CompileTheory.md

 #### syntactic analysis
 Based on lexical analysis, construct a tree structure naming **AST(abstract syntax tree)**.
 A common popular algorithm for syntactic analysis is **Recursive Descent Parsing**.
+Only Token can be the leaf node of the AST.The main difference between Context Free Grammar and Regular Grammar is that Context Free Grammar can be recursive.

+**Recursive Descent Parsing**

+**Context Free Grammar** consists of a group of subsitution(Genearative) grammars commonly notation, BNF, EBNF

+Left recursive, priority, associativity are some problems you must pay attention to when you do syntactic analysis.

 #### semantic analysis